watch-wolf/WatchWolf/README.md

    You can get the code from the develop branch by using `bash WatchWolfSetup.sh --build --dev`.

+   While building the Spigot servers you'll launch `<thread number>-2` docker containers.
+To set a custom ammount of processes run `sudo bash WatchWolfSetup.sh --build --threads 4`, changing `4` for the desired number of threads.

 3. (optional) Run the script in `install` mode

    Run `sudo bash WatchWolfSetup.sh --install`.